 Lewis has many years of experience on non-profit boards, as a Chair, as a Committee Chair, and as a member.
-His background includes several senior positions in the federal government, including serving as the Commissioner of Environment and Sustainable Development in the Office of the Auditor General.
+His background includes several senior positions in the federal government, including serving as a Director in the Audit Operations Branch of the Office of the Auditor General and Commissioner of the Environment.
 He has extensive exposure to governance/accountability and financial issues, strategic planning, and financial management on non-profit Boards, and in professional consulting work.
 In addition to serving on the Oxfam Canada board, he is president of the Harvard Club of Ottawa and a Board Member of the Great Canadian Theatre Company.

 Currently working with developing countries through the Cavanagh Group, Judy has served Deputy Minister of Women’s Equality dealing with programming issues on violence and childcare.
 She has held a number of senior government portfolios and has served on non-profit boards and provided advice to civil society organizations.

 Anna has been active within Oxfam Canada since she joined the Memorial University of Newfoundland Oxfam Canada campus group Board of Directors in 2007.
 She is inspired by and passionate about Oxfam Canada’s focus on Women’s Rights and Climate Change.
 Anna believes that “the power of inspired, outraged, and enabled youth is immeasurable”, and is pleased to have the opportunity to provide support to youth leaders across the country.
 Anna is returning for her second term on Oxfam Canada’s Board of Directors.